jeffskinnerbox/networking-lab/README.md

 The virtualization process/technology requires you to stack different virtualization layers on top of each other.
 One of those layers is networking, which also has to be virtualized, and seems to get hidden and overlooked in the larger issues of virtualization.
-To provide the basics to understand of virtaul networing, this series aims at introducing some of the more common virtual networking techniques via hands-on exercises.
+To provide the basics to understand of virtual networking, this series aims at introducing some of the more common virtual networking techniques via hands-on exercises.

 Within this series of Labs I provide a validated [Vagrant Vagrantfile][13]